Balanta

 - Future Challenges

-- Challenges include economic opportunities, access to education, and balancing cultural preservation with modernization.
+- Challenges include economic opportunities, cultural preservation amidst globalization, and adapting to environmental changes.

 - Youth Employment Trends